 Mr Kane seems hesitant about the backstop yet has no other solution.
 We can tell he has found this article difficult and I respect him for saying so.
 However, Mr Kane, modesty is not the solution for this crisis and I hope you are able to provide some thought other than following Boris Johnson to disaster.

-Why would we get rid of the backstop? – BY LIBERALS
+Why would we get rid of the backstop? – a Liberal article

 That is an easy question to answer.
 MP’s are worried that it ‘traps the UK in the EU customs union’.
 These MP’s want a hard Brexit and although I disagree with them, that is their belief.
 The key word in that sentence is I disagree with them.
 I hope the EU can trap us in the customs union and so do Liberals.
 We want a free border and peace in the region and that to me is the most important thing.
 So how do we proceed?